mage-hq/module-quick-view/README.md

 # module-quick-view
-Magento 2 Quick view extension free allows customers to preview Magento product pages and add needed items to cart right from the quick view popup on the category page.
-This is a very time-saving and user-friendly solution that enhances the customer's shopping experience.
+Magento 2 Quick View Extension is a useful extension that enhances customer shopping experience, allowing customers to view product information and add products to cart from quick view popup on the category page

 Please go to https://magehq.com/quick-view.html download free extension